LiuTxxx/LiuTxxx.github.io/content/en/posts/Consensus/CFT/Raft/index.en.md

 However, Paxos is quite difficult to understand, thus, Ongaro et al posted a brand new consensus algorithm that has better understandability and more practical application scenarios: Raft.

-Raft applied specific techniques to improve understandability, including **decomposition** (Raft separates leader election, log replication, and safety) and **state space reduction** (Raft reduces the degree of nondeterminism and the ways servers can be inconsistent with each other).
+Raft applied specific techniques to improve understandability, including **decomposition** and **state space reduction**.
 Raft is similar in many ways to existing consensus algorithms (e.g. Viewstamped Replication [29, 22]), but it has several novel features:

 * **Strong Leader**: Log entries only flow from the leader to other servers
-* **Leader election**: Raft uses randomized timers to elect leaders.
+* **Leader election**: Raft uses randomized timers on leader election to avoid endless loop.
 * **Membership changes** (Reconfiguration):  Cluster can continue operating normally during configuration changes.

 ## The Raft Consensus Algorithm